NikolaosSamperis/PlaqueMS-Platform/README.md

   <img src="images/Calcification_pred_GUHCL_vs_Volume_mm3.png" width="32%">
 </p>

-Model outputs demonstrate significant correlation with clinical imaging metrics:
+Model predictions of calcification probability show moderate positive correlations with clinical imaging-derived measures, including:

 - Calcium mass
-- CT-derived scores
+- Agatston score
 - Plaque volume

-These results indicate that the models capture **continuous variation in calcification burden**, rather than simple binary classification.
+Correlations were assessed using Spearman’s rank correlation coefficient, indicating consistent associations between predicted probabilities and quantitative measures of calcification burden.

+These results suggest that, for the evaluated model, predicted probabilities reflect gradation in calcification burden across samples, rather than representing purely binary classification outcomes.
+This is useful as it enables differentiation between varying levels of calcification severity, supporting more nuanced interpretation of disease state across samples.

 ---

-### 3.3 Clinical Stratification
+### 9. Clinical Stratification

 <p align="center">
   <img src="images/SDS_violin_asymptomatic.png" width="50%">
 </p>

-The models enable clinically relevant patient stratification:

-- Clear separation between symptomatic and asymptomatic groups
+Predicted calcification probabilities differ between symptomatic and asymptomatic patients, with asymptomatic patients showing slightly higher median values.
-- Higher predicted calcification probabilities in specific patient subsets
-- Statistically significant differences across clinical categories

-This highlights the potential of PlaqueMS as a **decision-support and hypothesis-generation tool**.
+Statistical testing indicates that this difference is unlikely to be due to chance (p = 0.0412), although there is considerable overlap between the two groups and only modest separation (AUC = 0.63).

+As this was evaluated using cross-cohort validation, the results suggest that the model captures some relationship between predicted calcification and symptom status in an independent dataset, but the effect is limited.

 ---

 ## 📄 Full Thesis

-For full methodology, evaluation, and discussion:
+For full details on methodology, results, and evaluation, refer to the complete thesis:

 👉 [PlaqueMS Thesis PDF](./Thesis%20project%20Nikolaos%20Samperis.pdf)